 Dulwich College Seoul was the fourth to join the Dulwich College International (DCI) family of schools, opening its doors in 2010.
-The College is made up of over 650 students from age 3 to age 18, with over forty different nationalities represented in our diverse student body.
+The College is made up of 700 students from age 3 to age 18, with over forty different nationalities represented in our diverse student body.
 Our links to Dulwich College, founded in 1619, are strong, and we collaborate closely with the other schools in the network to encourage an international outlook and create an extended community where academic ability is fostered, creativity is valued, and diversity is celebrated.
 We are proud to share a common heritage with all the schools in the DCI network, and equally value the traditions, unique to our school, that we have created since we opened.

 Participation in local Korean cultural traditions is important to us.
 Chuseok, Korea’s harvest festival, is a major holiday and a time for Korean families to come together.
 Students are encouraged to dress in colourful hanbok (traditional Korean dress) on the last day before the holiday.
 To appreciate and recognise the value of Hangeul (the Korean alphabet), we celebrate Hangeul Day by inviting local artists to visit the school and teach Korean calligraphy to our students.

 For World Peace Day, a particularly relevant day in Korea, we use our bodies to create a giant peace-themed image on the College field (each person representing a single pixel) to demonstrate our commitment to the ideals of peace.